longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Tax Rates View
 ^^^^^^^^^^^^^^

-The :guilabel:`Tax Rates View` is simply an icon on the `Top Function Bar`_ that shows you what percentage Gold, Science and Luxury Goods your nation is set at.
-Figure 38 is a sample of the icon for :guilabel:`Tax Rates View`.
+The :guilabel:`Tax Rates View` on the `Top Function Bar`_ shows what percentage of Gold, Science, and Luxury Goods your nation is set at.
+Figure 38 shows an example of the :guilabel:`Tax Rates View` button.

 .. figure:: ../../_static/images/gui-elements/top-bar-tax-rates.png
   :align: center
   :alt: Freeciv21 Tax Rates View
   :figclass: align-center

-  Figure 38: Tax Rates View Icon
+  Figure 38: Tax Rates View Button

-Clicking on the :guilabel:`Tax Rates View` icon will bring up the :guilabel:`Tax Rates Dialog` box as shown in Figure 17 in the `Civilization Menu`_ section.
+Clicking on the :guilabel:`Tax Rates View` will bring up the :guilabel:`Tax Rates Dialog` box as shown in Figure 17 in the `Civilization Menu`_ section.

 National Status View
 ^^^^^^^^^^^^^^^^^^^^

-The :guilabel:`National Status View` is simply an icon on the `Top Function Bar`_ with 4 smaller icons inside of it.
+The :guilabel:`National Status View` on the `Top Function Bar`_ shows various information about your nation and the world via icons.
 The four icons from left to right are: Research Progress, Global Warming Chance, Nuclear Winter Chance and Government.
 The Research Progress, Global Warming Chance, Nuclear Winter Chance icons will change depending on the rate and current status.

 .. figure:: ../../_static/images/gui-elements/top-bar-nation-status.png
   :align: center
   :alt: Freeciv21 National Status View
   :figclass: align-center

-  Figure 39: National Status View Icon
+  Figure 39: National Status View

-If you hover your mouse over the :guilabel:`National Status View` icon, a pop up widget will appear and give you some information about your nation's status.
+If you hover your mouse over the :guilabel:`National Status View`, a pop up widget will appear and give you information about your nation's status.
 The pop up widget shows: Population, Year, Turn Number, Total Gold, Net Income, Tax Rates, Research along with progress, Bulbs per Turn, Culture Score, Global Warming Change, Nuclear Winter Chance, Current form of Government.
-Some of this information is obviously a duplicate of what is shown on the `Map View`_, `Tax Rates View`_, and `Research View`_.
+Some of this information is a duplicate of what is shown on the `Map View`_, `Tax Rates View`_, and `Research View`_.
 The values for Nuclear Winter and Global Warming chance give a good indication of what the icon looks like.

 Messages
 ^^^^^^^^

-The :guilabel:`Messages` icon is a button on the `Top Function Bar`_ that is used to show or hide the messages dialog window.
-Figure 40 below shows an example of the :guilabel:`Messages` icon button.
+The :guilabel:`Messages` button on the `Top Function Bar`_ is used to toggle the message log widget.
+Figure 40 below shows an example of the Messages button.

 .. figure:: ../../_static/images/gui-elements/top-bar-messages.png
   :align: center
   :alt: Freeciv21 Messages
   :figclass: align-center

-  Figure 40: Messages Icon Button
+  Figure 40: Messages Button

-Figure 41 below shows as example of the :guilabel:`Messages` dialog box.
+Figure 41 below shows as example of the :guilabel:`Messages` widget.
 If you double-click on a message for unit movement, city production and a few other message types the client will take you to the city or the unit on the `Map View`_.